mbullington/yellowstone/README.md

 ```

 If you wish to play the H264 file directly, I've had good experience personally with the IINA
 video player for macOS.
+VLC and FFPLAY also work.

-Contributing
+## Contributing
-===

 Please contribute features!

-This is a very small subset of what's possible
+Yellowstone covers a very small subset of what's possible
-with RTSP/RTP!
+with RTSP/RTP.
 Feel free to write and submit pull requests for easy to use
-abstractions of protocol extensions (such as lib/onvif.js), as well as core
+abstractions of protocol extensions (such as ONVIFClient), as well as core
 features and bug fixes.